Tag Archives: Tuning

 Dyno usage – What it is good for

-• Dialing in areas that needs cruising time
+• Dialing in areas that need cruising time

-• Dialing mods that changes the dynamics quickly or drastically
+• Dialing mods that change the dynamics quickly or drastically

 • Safe area to tune.

-• Ability to see changes easily on a close to control environment.
+• Ability to see changes quickly in a close-to-control environment.
 The dyno facility should be controlled as much as possible.
-This can minimised the number of dyno pulls.
-Example, Humidity, Temperature, pollution, Noise, etc.
+This can minimise the number of dyno pulls.
+Examples are humidity, Temperature, pollution, Noise, etc.

-Remember and don’t take it as my word – Research, research, research.
-The tuning should finish up on the road, covering varying environmental conditions.
-Example, morning to night; hot to cold.
+Remember—and don’t take it as my word—research, research, research.
+The tuning should finish up on the road, covering varying environmental conditions, such as morning to night and hot to cold.

-For those who love Dyno figures, having a correction of over 1 is useless.
-To verify Dyno figure, perform a quarter mile run and determine your realistic power figures.
+For those who love Dyno figures, a correction of over 1 is useless.
+To verify a Dyno figure, perform a quarter-mile run and determine your realistic power figures.

 Xtreme Racing Tuning – Drag Racing: 1/8-MILE TO 1/4-MILE CONVERSION TABLE